 Am I ready for the real world?
 You need experience to get a job, and you need a job to gain experience.
 If you haven’t worked in a company yet, you’re not prepared to choose a job after graduation.
 You need to gather insight and get an inside glimpse of the industry before working in it.
 It will expose you to a different way of thinking and working.
 In fact, it may be difficult to compete for the best jobs if you haven’t completed an internship yet.
 When you get job interviews, employers will be more impressed to see you have practical experience rather than just classroom experience.
 Most companies will actually hire successful interns over candidates they’ve just met.
 If you succeed and excel in your internship, you’ll definitely have a competitive edge over the other applicants.
 So try and get an internship in a company that you would want to work in after you graduate.
 An internship is also ideal for recent graduates who have been experiencing difficulty breaking into their dream industry.
 The experience you’ll gain will make you much more attractive.

-Emily is a New Yorker new to the South and the real world.
-Graduated from Pratt Institute with a BFA in Advertising this past May.
-She is currently interning at ROBRADY design.
+Emily is a New Yorker new to the South and the real world, and graduated from Pratt Institute with a BFA in Advertising this past May.